omgnetwork/web-wallet/README.md

 REACT_APP_RPC_PROXY=          *optional, required for WalletConnect support* rpc url for connection to a remote ethereum node
 ```

-3. Start the app by running `yarn start` from the root directory.
+3. Make sure you are using the correct version of Node

-4. Run the tests by running `yarn test` from the root directory.
+4. Start the app by running `yarn start` from the root directory.

-## Running the wallet
+## Running the wallet locally

-Open up your browser and navigate to `http://localhost:3000`, Make sure your Metamask is currently unlocked.
-You should be able to see your account balance on both the Root chain and Child chain.
+Open up your browser and navigate to `http://localhost:3000`.

 From here, you can perform these actions: